Show me the money: capital for a renewables future

 Wind and solar energy have caught investors’ attention over the last decade.
 Improved economics and increased gigawatts deployed have attracted significant pools of capital.
 So how much capital is likely to be deployed going forward, and where will it come from?
 And what role will this play in the energy transition?

-I asked principal consultant Prashant Khorana for his view.
+Principal consultant Prashant Khorana shared his view.

 How much capital will be deployed across renewable energy generation technologies worldwide?

 We estimate that the capex spend for wind and solar combined will be around US$165-190 billion per year.
 That’s more than double the current spend for US unconventional oil and gas.